opencord/kafkaloghandler/README.rst

 Provides a python ``logging`` compatible handler for producing messages to a Kafka message bus.

-Depends on the confluent_kafka module to connect to Kafka
+Depends on the confluent_kafka module to connect to Kafka.

-Designed to support structured logging, and serializes log data as JSON when published as a Kafka message.
+Designed to support both standard and structlog formats, and serializes log data as JSON when published as a Kafka message.
+Messages are normalized to be more compatible with Logstash/Filebeat formats.

 Usage
 =====